benrs/OOProject/README.md

 - 700 - Invalid use of our API
 - 800 - You gave us some invalid information

 _NOTE:_ This is the final version of the code, I may end up working on it some more if I get bored or have the time.
-This project was also meant for a class, so do not expect too much from it.